Need Website Translation? Learn How to Optimize the Process!

 The cost of translation, among other factors, largely depends on the country where your order translation services.
 Due to the different tax regimes, labor expenses and other factors, translation companies and translators living in the developed countries have to charge more for their services in comparison to the companies and individuals living in the developing countries.

 Ideally, it is better to order translation from a translator who is a native speaker of a target language and lives in the country where the target language is the official one.
-Moreover, when you order services from a European translation company, in most cases your translation will be assigned to a native translator working remotely and living in a foreign country where the target language is commonly accepted.
-You can learn more about this topic from my post “Should you choose a native translator for your translation needs?”
+Moreover, when you order services from a European or American translation company, in most cases your translation will be assigned to a native translator working remotely and living in a foreign country where the target language is commonly accepted.
+You can learn more about this topic from our recent post “Should you choose a native translator for your translation needs?”

 You can also reduce the cost of translation by removing non-translatable website sections or content from the translation project.